rebelsky/sams-assorted-musings-reflections/another-month-2020-01.md

 Grammarly.
 Frequently comma splice before or and and.
 Not sure why.

 About to learn a lot more on how to write.
+Already starting to think more about the structure of my musings and to rearrange a few.
+Expect to see me experiment a bit more with structure.
+It will almost certainly take a few more years until I can begin to attempt the care with language that I see in so many of the pieces.
+What does Professor Savarese call those?
+Writerly prose?

 On posting frequency
 --------------------

 Managed to post every day.
 Yay!
-Or at least I remember posting every day.
+Or at least I recall posting every day.

 Timeliness: Weekly report and notes for Ralph's class?